 | cinnamon (for rolling) | 1 teaspoon |

 These ingredients layer flavor and structure simply.
-Flour and baking powder give lift.
-Butter and milk make the batter tender.
-The rolling sugar and cinnamon finish them with the classic churro taste, a point Iโve used often in my kitchen, says Chef Thomas.
+Flour and baking powder give lift, while butter and milk make the batter tender.
+The rolling sugar and cinnamon finish them with the classic churro taste,

 Churro Donut Bites